George Wall (botanist)

-George Wall (22 December 1821 – 18 December 1894) was a merchant, coffee planter, politician, amateur astronomer, botanist and humanitarian in Ceylon (Sri Lanka).
+George Wall (22 December 1821 – 18 December 1894) was a merchant, coffee planter, politician, amateur astronomer, botanist and humanitarian in Ceylon.

 Early life and education

-George Wall, was born on 22 December 1820 in North Shields, Northumberland, England, the second son of George Wall (1773–1852), a Methodist Minister, and Ann née Leetham.
+George Wall, was born on 22 December 1820 in North Shields, Northumberland, England, the second son of George Wall (1774-1852), a Methodist Minister, and Ann née Leetham.
 He attended Harrow School.
 Wall began his career in the engineering firm of Sir Joseph Whitworth.
 Suffering ill health, in September 1846 he moved to Ceylon to take advantage of the climate, and was made acting manager of the Ceylon Plantation Company in Kandy.
 He remained with the company until 1854, when he established his own business, George Wall and Company, Coffee Merchants and Estate Agents.